Doctor of Applied Intercultural Studies

 1 The average exam response is between 2800 and 3800 words (1400-1900 words per question).

 At the conclusion of Core 5, Methods of Intercultural and Missiological Research, a formal project prospectus must be presented to and approved by the Intercultural Doctoral Studies Committee.
-The prospectus must be presented to and approved by the Intercultural Doctoral Studies Committee.
-The prospectus should include project title, a problem statement or thesis, research questions or hypothesis, a literature review related to the research, methodology to be employed, a description of how track, elective, and research courses will be integrated in the research design, an explanation of how the findings will be reported, categories for the conclusions and recommendations, and a preliminary outline of the project.
+The prospectus should include project title, a problem statement or thesis, research questions or hypothesis, an annotated bibliography of literature related to the research, methodology to be employed, a description of how track, elective, and research courses will be integrated in the research design, an explanation of how the findings will be reported, categories for the conclusions and recommendations, and a preliminary outline of the project.
+A draft prospectus must be presented at the “Project Design Seminar” during a “Value-Added Week” for peer and faculty critique.
 With the successful completion of the qualifying exam and the approval of the project prospectus, the student will be assigned a guidance committee comprised of the project coordinator, a content-specialist advisor, and an outside reader whose research expertise is directly related to the projected research identified in the prospectus in order to develop the study program.

 A research project advances knowledge in the field of study and enables the participant to integrate and apply his or her learning in an intercultural ministry context.
 Upon the completion, acceptance, and successful oral defense of a written project which makes a scholarly contribution to the discipline and practice of intercultural ministry, four credits will be recorded on the transcript.